vermiceli/nes-contra-us/README.md

 * `bank1.asm` - responsible for audio and sprites.
 The audio code takes up about 3/4 of the bank.
 The remaining 1/4 of the bank is for sprite data and code to draw sprites.
-* `bank2.asm` - starts with RLE-encoded level data (graphic super tiles for the level screens).
+* `bank2.asm` - starts with RLE-encoded level data (graphic super-tiles for the level screens).
 It then contains compressed tile data and alternate tile data and occasional attribute table data.
 Then, bank 2 contains logic for setting the players' sprite based on player state.
 Next, bank 2 contains the level